 If you choose a date range of more than one day, you are looking at more than one cohort, so the unique events for the different cohorts are simply added up.

 For example, running a report on unique purchases in the date range of January 1-10, with the same cohort period, will result in a summary of how many distinct users who installed the app on those days made a purchase within 7 days after installing the app.

 Warning: If you map a unique event to multiple in-app events, the result will be the number of distinct devices that created the first in-app event, plus the number of distinct devices that created the second in-app event, and so on.

-For example, say your app sends the events "registered_purchase" and "quick_purchase", and you map them both into the unique event "Purchase".
-The result will be the number of devices that created "registered_purchase" plus the number of devices that created "quick_purchase" - meaning that if the same user made different types of purchases, the user will be counted twice.
+For example, say your app sends the events "registered_purchase" and "quick_purchase," and you map them both into the unique event "Purchase."
+The result will be the number of devices that created "registered_purchase" plus the number of devices that created "quick_purchase" - meaning that if the same user made different types of purchases, the user would be counted twice.
 To actually count how many distinct users made a purchase, have your app send the same event for all types of purchases.

 - If you run a report with unique events, you have to choose a cohort period (and can't choose "Actual").

 - When you create a new event, selecting "unique" changes the in-app events you can choose in the drop-downs.

 - You cannot create an event that measures both unique users and a simple count at the same time.

 Yes, you can map the event to more than one in-app event in the list.
 For example, if you are defining a cohort event called "sign-up," you can map it to the sign-up event defined in your attribution tracker, and to the sign-up event defined in Facebook.

 - Make sure not to combine "sum" and "count" events.
 These are very different types of events, and combining them under the same cohort event will lead to misleading numbers.